openwfm/wrf-fire/README.txt

 SETUP ON A NEW MACHINE

 Tested on linux/ifort, linux/pgi, and mac/g95.
-Mac will not run optimized or real data, though. ifort can be downloaded from Intel free for non-commercial use.
+Mac will not run optimized or real data, though. ifort for Linux can be downloaded from Intel free for non-commercial use.

 Download and install NETCDF first.